mattheworiordan/ably-cli/README.md

 Ably CLI for Ably Pub/Sub, Ably Spaces, Ably Chat and the Ably Control API.

-This project is in early alpha stage.
-It is not recommended you use this, but do [get in touch](https://ably.com/contact) if you have feedback or feature requests.
+This project is in beta.
+This CLI is being actively developed, may change and may have bugs.
+Please [get in touch](https://ably.com/contact) if you have feedback, feature requests or want to report bugs.
+We will start an issue tracker shortly.

 <!-- toc -->
 * [Ably CLI](#ably-cli)